Mohammadreza-Tatlari/Document-Collection/Linux-LPIC/LPIC-3/LPIC3-Linux-Security.md

 #### verifying that the destination host is authentication
-previously we use `ssh-copy-id <username>@<ip-address-destination>` to authenticate the end-host machine. it will print ous **the algorithm** and **SHA signiture**. to truely verify if the end house is the correct one we can call the owner of that machine and check them as follow: </br>
+previously we use `ssh-copy-id <username>@<ip-address-destination>` to authenticate the end-host machine. it will print ous **the algorithm** and **SHA signature**. to truely verify if the end house is the correct one we can call the owner of that machine and check them as follow: </br>
 the owner will check the file inside `/etc/ssh` that match with the algorithm that we are defining for example in our case it is `ECDSA`, so they should check `/etc/ssh/ssh_host_ecdsa_key.pub ` via: </br>
 `ssh-keygetn -lvf /etc/ssh_host_ecdsa_key.pub` => the SHA will be printed and owner can verify that for example via email.